 - The metros / subways in the major cities are constantly being built and expanded.
 Travel guide books are only published every few years or so and you’ll find most talking about Chengdu’s metro system being built.
 It’s now totally functional – all lines!

-- On the flip side the queueing was much much worse.
+- On the flip side the queuing was much much worse.
 But it was peak season.
 We queued for at least two hours per “attraction”, sometimes that was to just do a few seconds walk past – like seeing Mao “resting” or the baby panda cubs in Chengdu.
 We learnt how to queue the Chinese way very quickly too – never leave a gap between you and the people in front – before you know it about 300 people will have cleared past you.
 In turn, learn to do as the locals do.

 - Security is a lot more heightened.
 Our bags and person were constantly being scanned – entrance to most tourist spots, metros, train and bus stations.